bjpirt/api-guidelines/standards/compatibility.md

 As we discourage versioning by all means because of the manifold disadvantages, we strongly recommend to only use the first two approaches.
-Versioning should be a last resort.
+Adding a new version adds to the support and maintenance costs and adds complexity for users.
+A new version should be a last resort.

 # MUST Use URI Versioning